Formalizing Validation

 Using AI for copywriting

-We used AI to generate the copy and filter through additional typing assistant software for further clarity and proper grammar.
+We used Chat GPT, Grammarly and, PwC's AI generator with the copy for further clarity and proper grammar.
 We were careful not to input sensitive company information and restrict our use of AI to messaging, alerts, and error messaging.

 <howdy>